 Moments of political turmoil still regularly produce a flurry of comment about how the Prime Minister might / should / will / must call an early general election, written as if the rules on calling a general election have not changed.

 But they have, for the Fixed-term Parliaments Act of 2011 is now in force and the sorts of calculations that were relevant during previous political excitements are no longer relevant.
 Put simply, a Prime Minister can no longer simply call an early general election because they want to.

 Instead, there are only two circumstances in which a general election can take place earlier than the scheduled five years after the previous one.

 First, the House of Commons can vote for one – but the number of votes for must be equal to or greater than two thirds of the number of seats in the House (including vacant seats).

-In other words, even if Cameron had a single-party majority, he could not fix an early general election.
-Only a Prime Minister in possession of a landslide or cross-party agreement could vote one through under this provision.
+In other words, even if a Prime Minister has a single-party majority, they cannot simply summon up an early general election.
+Only a Prime Minister in possession of a massive landslide or cross-party agreement could vote one through under this provision.

 The second route is if the House of Commons passes a vote of no confidence in the government (by a simple majority) and then fails within fourteen days to pass a motion of confidence in a new government.

-In other words, if Cameron were to demand an early election, call a vote of no confidence in himself and even get his own party to vote for the motion – there is no general election.
-Instead, Ed Miliband would get the chance to form a government first.
-It is only if he – and everyone else – fails that there is then an early general election.
+In other words, if a Prime Minister were to demand an early election, call a vote of no confidence in themselves and even get his own party to vote for the motion – there is no general election.
+Instead, the leader of the opposition would get the chance to form a government first.
+It is only if they – and everyone else – fails that there is then an early general election.

 Hat-tip: Thanks to Richard Morris for the idea for this post.